andr-ew/rpls/README.md

 - **E3:** cutoff of the lowpass filter, affects output only (both playheads)

 **IMPORTANT:** be careful with high resonnace values - the highpass filter feeds back into the record head, so the input filter can easily self-oscillate & create loud sounds

+## crow

+any editable control on the norns screen can be mapped to either input of crow. hold K1 and use the encoder associated with the param to assign.

+crow outputs 1-3 output triggers at the rate specified by the record head, and playheads 1 & 2, respectively

 ## additional params